dotnet/Nerdbank.GitVersioning/readme.md

 Properties\AssemblyInfo.cs file and attempts to read the Major.Minor version number from the AssemblyVersion attribute.
-It then generates a version.txt file using the Major.Minor that was parsed so that your assembly will build with the same AssemblyVersion as before, which preserves backwards compatability.
+It then generates a version.txt file using the Major.Minor that was parsed so that your assembly will build with the same AssemblyVersion as before, which preserves backwards compatibility.
 Finally, it will remove the various version-related assembly attributes from AssemblyInfo.cs.

 If you did not use the scripts to configure the package, you may find that you get a